Magyartanulas/magyartanulas.github.io/Section10.md

 * Futok a szobortól. - (I'm running from the statue.)

 **Other uses**

-`-hez,-hoz,-höz` is a general to, `-tól,-től` is a general from and `-nál,-nél` can be used for comparisons, which will be covered in the next section.

 * Szöveget írtunk a zenéhez. - (We wrote lyrics to the music.)
 * A terem zenétől volt hangos. - (The hall was loud from music.)